Container demo: simple container from scratch

 • supervisord and other light weight process monitoring systems work very well to run multiple processes in a single container.

 • systemd is not very well suited to run multiple processes in containers, at minimum it is recommended to disable any kind of background job that modifies the disk.
-This includes but is not limited to:

 • systemctl disable apt-daily.timer apt-daily.service apt-daily-upgrade.timer e2scrub_all.timer e2scrub_all.service motd-news.timer motd-news.service

-• the official recommendation by docker to run multi-service containers
+• the official recommendation by Docker to run multi-service containers

 Network configuration